Longtime readers of this site know how much of a Microsoft Excel nerd I am.

 The CEO, Peter Polson, founded Junxion and was the CEO of Dashwire, both successful companies that were bought by larger rivals.

 He has since spent his time creating and developing Tiller.

 And others have noticed how great the Tiller app is.
 It won the 2017 FinTech Budgeting App of the Year award.

-Tiller is customizable.
-While it has budget spreadsheet templates, you can create a Tiller budget sheet and make your own that fits either your business or personal spending and income categories.
+While you start off with the Foundation Template, you can create a Tiller budget sheet and make your own that fits either your business or personal spending and income categories.

-And having that real-time progress can absolutely hold you accountable every step of the way.
+And having that real-time progress will hold you accountable every step of the way.